• Skip to primary navigation

 Equipment

-To make this simple corn on the smoker, you will need an electric smoker.
+To make this simple corn on the smoker, you will need a pellet grill.
 I used a Traeger smoker, but you can use any type of pellet smoker or outdoor grill.
 I also have a Pit Boss pellet smoker that works great too.

 Keep in mind that all smokers cook differently.
 Some cook hotter and faster than others.